Instant Death Cookie Recipe

 - 1 1/2 teaspoons warm water

-- Preheat oven to 350 degrees.
-Grease cookie sheets.
+- Preheat oven to 350 F. Grease cookie sheets.

-- Beat in the egg, flour, vanilla, chocolate chips, and chopped walnuts.
+- Beat in the eggs, flour, vanilla, chocolate chips and chopped walnuts, if using.
 Mix until well blended.
-Drop by teaspoonfuls onto cookie sheets.
+Spoon cookie dough onto cookie sheets.

-- Bake for 10 to 12 minutes in the preheated oven, or until edges are golden.
+- Bake for 12 to 15 minutes in the preheated oven or until edges are golden.
 Let cool on wire racks.